CraneWing/file-metadata/README.md

 This app allows user to upload a file -- images most commonly -- and get a JSON formatted object back with metadata information.
 Dependencies include Express, Multer and Body Parser.

 Information on this FreeCodeCamp challenge is available [here](http://www.freecodecamp.com/challenges/file-metadata-microservice).

+My version of this app is live at [Cloud9](http://img-metadata-cranewing.c9users.io/)